spiceai/spiceai/docs/criteria/connectors/rc.md

 Support for schema inference in a connector is classified as:

 - ✅: Native schema.
-The connector supports native schema inference.
+The connector supports natively detecting schema.
 - ☑️: Inferred schema.
-The source does not support native schema inference, and schema is inferred from the first row of results.
+The source does not support natively detecting schema, and schema is inferred from the first row of results.
 - ➖: Inferred schema.
-The connector does not support native schema inference, and schema is inferred from the first row of results.
+The connector does not support natively detecting schema, and schema is inferred from the first row of results.

 ##### Native schema